ialbert/plac/doc/plac_adv.rst

 Notice that the first line specifies a test database ``~/test.shelve``, to avoid clobbering your default shelve.
-If you mispell the arguments in the first line plac will give you an argparse_ error message (just try).
+If you misspell the arguments in the first line plac will give you an argparse_ error message (just try).

 You can run placets following the shebang convention directly with